ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 ## Data Access

-Refer to the [Downloads](../using/downloading.md) page for more information on viewing and downloading Sentinel-1 RTC On Demand products in Vertex or programmatically.
+Refer to the [Downloads](../using/downloading.md) page for more information on viewing and downloading ARIA S1 GUNW On Demand products in Vertex or programmatically.
 Once processing is complete, download links for On Demand products are valid for 14 days.

 ## References